Alright, let’s do this.

 Sometimes a breed has an issue, usually health or temperament related, that a breeder or club of breeders will hope to address through purposeful outcrossing.
 For example- The Spanish Mastiff breed has one of the highest incidences of hip dysplasia in all LGD breeds.
 If a few breeders got together to get the SMs back on track, working functional/healthy dogs into the lines over time and crossing back to selected healthy SMs, they *could* likely make a difference in the breed long term.
 That’s a GOOD reason to crossbreed.
 Again, sticking in the same subtype of breed (LGD).

 All this said, owning an LGDxLGD cross doesn’t make you or anyone else a bad person.
 Producing them doesn’t either.
 But at some point, the crosses in F4+ generations are a mystery pot of “Yeah, there could be a non LGD breed or 5 in there somewhere” and THAT is where the risk comes in.
 You don’t need to be half herder to behave like one under certain circumstances.

 It really comes down to the key question – Can you trust the breeder you got that crossbred LGD from?
 And the people they purchased their dogs from?
 How do you know for sure?

-The reasons I am moving towards purebred Livestock Guardian dogs are:
+The reasons I am moving towards purebred Livestock Guardian dogs by 2025 are: